Juff-Ma/VSCode2Msi/README.md

 # VSCode2Msi
 ### What?
-VSCode2Msi is a tool for creating a Windows Installer (MSI) package from official microsoft releases.
+VSCode2Msi is a tool for creating a Windows Installer (MSI) package from official microsoft VSCode releases.
 ### Why?
 Microsoft doesn't publish MSIs for VSCode but some people prefer or require MSI installers (eg. GPO deployment).
 ### How?